Electrical & Power Installation

 Online Electrical & Power Installation Programs

-In the 2018-2019 academic year, 581 schools offered some type of electrical and power transmission installers program.
+In 2018-2019, 581 schools offered a electrical transmission installation program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||426||1|